-- Completing the FAFSA, as well as the CSS Profile for many private colleges, is the only way to qualify for need-based financial aid. - 71% of families complete the FAFSA-average completion time: 31 minutes. - File early to increase chances of getting aid on a first-come, first-served basis. - The FAFSA uses your prior-prior tax returns.
-Families applying for aid in 2024 will use 2022 returns. - Two or more children in college at once reduces a household's SAI and boosts aid chances.
+- Completing the FAFSA, as well as the CSS Profile for 187 private colleges, is the only way to qualify for need-based financial aid. - File early to increase chances of getting aid on a first-come, first-served basis. - The FAFSA uses your prior-prior tax returns.
+Families applying for aid in 2025 will use 2023 returns. - Having two or more children in college at once reduces a household's SAI and boosts aid chances at CSS Profile colleges.
+(Note: Having siblings in college simultaneously no longer reduces the SAI at FAFSA-only schools.)